struelensc/readme-generator/README.md

 ## Installation

+You will need to have Node.js already installed on your computer.

 1. Navigate to the "<> Code" tab of the project.
 1. Click on the "Code" button on the right.
 A dropdown should appear.
 1. Under "Clone", "HTTPS" should be selected.
 1. Select "Download ZIP"
 1. Extract the folder to where you'd like to save the readme-generator.
+1. Using your console, navigate to the folder.
+1. Once inside the folder in your console run the below command to install required node modules.
+1. The readme-generator is ready for use.

 ## Usage